-Our charity was set up by Cor Hutton in 2014 after she lost her hand and legs below the knee to sepsis the year before.
-Recognising a need for peer support within the amputee community, she started a small group which has grown to a network of over 700 in just five years.
+Our charity was set up by Cor Hutton in 2014 after she lost her hands and legs below the knee to sepsis the year before.
+Recognising a need for peer support within the amputee community, she started a small group which has grown to a network of over 800 in just six years.
 Cor leads by example – she has completed the London Triathlon and was the first female quadruple amputee to climb Ben Nevis and Mount Kilimanjaro.

 Finding Your Feet has a strong impact on the community because of our positive and encouraging outlook, which stems from and mirrors Cor’s attitude.
 We promote achievement and success in the amputee community, both big and small, and provide opportunities for our Troopers (amputees) to engage in activities which challenge their expectations of themselves and those that others may have of them.
 We encourage adventure and challenge as well as support and a feeling of safety…